skip to content

 What are shareholder proposals?

 A shareholder proposal is a resolution that is proposed by a shareholder (or group of shareholders) and voted on by the shareholders at the annual meeting.
 Shareholder proposals can be about any topic that the shareholder(s) feel is important to the company, including but not limited to corporate governance, executive compensation, environmental impact, social responsibility, etc. If a shareholder proposal receives a majority of the votes cast, it becomes binding on the company.
+A majority vote requires more than half of the total votes cast in favor of the proposal for it to pass.
 Shareholder proposals are one way for shareholders to have a say in how the company is run.

 Why vote on shareholder proposals?